christopher-k-c/nlplugin/README.md

 # Introduction

 An Adobe Photoshop Plugin for the Newlook retouch team.
-An all-encompassing automation solution for the retouch team by centralising all actions within a unified and organised plugin.
+An all-encompassing automation solution that aims to centralise all actions, scripts and plugins.

 ## To-do